-Workforce readiness

-- 1. Do not isolate the work of BEAD to the Business 1.
+Workforce readiness 1.
+Engagement Committee of the International Brotherhood of Electrical Workers (IBEW); instead, use the Illinois Workforce Innovation Board (IWIB)'s full scope of work.
+(Chicago Women in Trades) Use BEAD funding for training/workforce development.
+(Chicago Women in Trades, Comed) Expand opportunities for apprenticeships in job training programs.
+(WISPA) 1.
+2. 3.
 The state will use the full scope of IWIB's work.
-Engagement Committee of the International Brotherhood of Electrical Workers (IBEW); instead, use the Illinois Workforce Innovation Board (IWIB)'s full scope of work.
-(Chicago Women in Trades) - 2.
-Use BEAD funding for training/workforce development.
-(Chicago Women in Trades, Comed) - 3.
-Expand opportunities for apprenticeships in job training programs.
-(WISPA) - 4.
-Clarify whether subgrantees may consult with the state to include additional programs beyond those listed.
-(Comed)

-- 2. State does not anticipate having remaining funds for non-deployment activities. - 3.
+State does not anticipate having remaining funds for non-deployment activities.
 The state is committed to supporting the development and use of a highly skilled workforce.
-As outlined in the draft Initial Proposal, The state will collaborate with the DCEO to further invest in apprenticeship programs. - 4.
+As outlined in the draft Initial Proposal, The state will collaborate with the DCEO to further invest in apprenticeship 2.
+3. 4. programs.
 Subgrantees may consult with the state to discuss inclusion of additional programs.

-Requirement 13 - Recruiting, using, and retaining minority businesses, women-owned business enterprises (WBEs), and labor surplus area firms

-Rules on minority business and womenowned enterprises

-1. Request a waiver of requirements.
-(WISPA)

-Illinois is committed to minority and women-owned businesses and does not plan to request a waiver.
+4. Requirement 13 - Recru uiting , using, and retaining minority businesses, wome n-ov ned business enterprises (WBEs), and labor surplus area firms Rules on minority business and women- owned enterprises 1.
+Request a waiver of requirements.
+(WISPA) nois is committed to minority and women-owned businesses and does not in to request a waiver.